 CK Public Health Food Safety Course

-CK Public Health offers free food safety courses throughout the year.
+CK Public Health offers food safety courses throughout the year at a cost of $40.
 The course is open to anyone who wants to become a certified food handler.
 This is a one-day, in-class course taught by a public health inspector.
-Find upcoming course dates and sign up here.
+Click here for our 2020 schedule.
+Register here.

 - In Good Hands offers an online food safety course.
 It costs $34.95 + tax.
 You can sign up here.

 - Note: if you have a webcam, you can also complete the exam online once you finish the course.
-If you do not have a webcam, you can write the exam in-person during CK Public Health’s exam drop in hours.
+If you do not have a webcam, you can write the exam in-person during CK Public Health’s exam drop-in exam times

 - Windsor-Essex County Health Unit offers a free online food safety course.
 You can sign up here.

-- Note: for this course, you must complete the exam in-person during CK Public Health’s exam drop-in hours.
+- Note: for this course, you must complete the exam in-person during CK Public Health’s drop-in exam times

 Other Approved Courses